Inazuma Eleven GO: Galaxy (TV series)

 Inazuma Eleven GO: Galaxy (イナズマイレブン GO ギャラクシー, Inazuma Irebun GO: Galaxy) is the third and final season of the Japanese anime television series Inazuma Eleven GO.
 It is based on Level-5's video game of the same name.
 The season consists of 43 episodes.
 The season aired on the TV Tokyo network from May 8, 2013 to March 19, 2014.
 The season was produced by Level-5 in conjunction with TV Tokyo, Dentsu, and OLM.

 Scenario

-In the final season of Inazuma Eleven Go Series, Football Frontier International Vision 2 (FFI V2) is being held, and all the best school soccer teams gathered in hope to gain a place in Shinsei Inazuma Japan, Japan's new national soccer team.
-But things are getting out of control when instead of skilled players, 8 soccer players who are new to soccer are selected, along with Tenma, Tsurugi and Shindō.
-The team is deemed to be a failure by both audience and Shindō himself, so what is happening?
-Will Shinsei Inazuma Japan be able to shine on the world stage, or is it too bad to even win a match?
+In the final season of Inazuma Eleven Go Series, Football Frontier International Vision 2 (FFI V2) is being held, and elite soccer teams from around the world compete for a spot in Shinsei Inazuma Japan: Japan's new national soccer team.
+Tenma becomes captain of Inazuma National, the representative team for Japan, but eight of his teammates have never played soccer before.
+Together, they must reorganize and strategize in order to win.

 Later, as Shinsei Inazuma Japan advanced through the Asia premilinaries, a terrible truth unfolds—FFIV2 is actually the preliminaries of District A of an interplanetary tournament: Grand Celesta Galaxy.
 In order to save Earth from elimination, Earth Eleven must win through the tournament against all kinds of aliens...